This topic covers management of user access in LabKey Sample Manager. Administrators can perform these actions via the Administration

 Click the user's Display Name

-in the grid to see even more details for that user.
+in the grid to see the user profile with more details for that user.

 Deactivated users may no longer log in, but their display name and group membership information will be retained for display and audit purposes.
 If the user is reactivated at a later time, this information will be restored.
 Deactivation is the recommended action for former employees, for example.